The Northfield Middle School Student Support team provides the following services to students and parents:

 The Calming Room

 Life can be overwhelming, anxiety invoking, and stressful.
-Sometimes we all need a healthy escape.
+The Virtual Calming Room uses several relaxation techniques to provide healthy outlets for stressful times.
 This Virtual Calming Room was inspired by School Counselors and School Social Workers across the United States to help students locate tools and strategies to positively manage their emotions.